 If you have missed a payment or are struggling to pay your bill

 Contacting Shell Energy Broadband as soon as possible is essential if you want to avoid having your services reduced or even disconnected completely.
 If these things happen you may be charged a late payment penalty and also a reconnection charge.
 Your credit rating will also be adversely affected.
-You can contact Shell Energy Broadband by email or using the customer services number: 0330 094 5801 from 8am to 8pm weekdays and 9am to 4pm on Saturdays.
+You can contact Shell Energy Broadband by email or by calling customer services on 0330 094 5801 from 8am to 8pm weekdays and 9am to 4pm on Saturdays.
 You can also use your account pages on the Shell Energy Broadband website.

-Once you contacted Shell Energy Broadband you can ask to negotiate an increase your payments so you don't have to extend your contract period.
+When you contact Shell Energy Broadband you can ask to negotiate an increase in your payments so you don't have to extend your contract period.
 You can also offer to pay smaller additional amounts over the phone using your credit or debit cards or using your account pages online.

 Check your Direct Debit

-Like all providers, Shell Energy Broadband's prefers you to pay using a Direct Debit.
-This is the most reliable method because even if you move bank or building society your DDs should follow automatically because of the Direct Debit Guarantee that is subscribed to by most high street financial institutions.
+Like all providers, Shell Energy Broadband prefers you to pay using Direct Debit.
+This is the most reliable method because even if you change bank or building society your DDs should follow automatically because of the Direct Debit Guarantee, subscribed to by most high street financial institutions.
 However, problems can happen.
-So, be sure to check with your financial institution that your Direct Debits have gone through each month.
+So check your bank account each month to confirm that your Direct Debits have gone through.

 What if you've been overcharged?

 What happens if you've been charged for something you didn't use, or overcharged for something you did use by Shell Energy Broadband?
 Get in contact with the company as soon as you see the problem on your bank statement.
-You can contact the company by email or by calling customer services number: 0330 094 5801 from 8am to 8pm weekdays and 9am to 4pm on Saturdays.
+You can contact the company by email or by calling customer services on 0330 094 5801.
 You can also use your account pages on the Shell Energy Broadband website.

 Shell Energy Broadband internet problems